jorgechen/git-good/README.md

   - Add a label `DO NOT MERGE` if the PR is still being worked on
   - Use squash merge (see below for more info)

-After a PR branch is merged back into the main branch, we recommend deleting that branch (see the Bad Example 4 later in this document).
+After a PR branch is merged back into the main branch, we recommend deleting that branch **by clicking "Delete Branch" in the PR page** (do not delete the branch via another way, otherwise GitHub won't cache it).
 This keeps our repository more readable!
 Don't worry, you can restore the branch later from its PR page.

 ### Creating and Deleting Branches